openxc/openxc-python/docs/code-generation.rst

 ``max_message_frequency`` - The default maximum frequency for all CAN messages when using the raw passthrough mode.
 To put no limit on the frequency, set this to 0 or leave it out.

+``raw_can_mode`` - Controls sending raw CAN messages (encoded as JSON objects) from the bus over the output channel.
+Valid modes are ``off`` (the default if you don't specify this attribute), ``filtered`` (if messages are defined for the bus, will enable CAN filters and only transmit those messages), or ``unfiltered`` (disable acceptance filters and send all received CAN messages).
+If this attribute is set on a CAN bus object, it will override any default set at the message set level (e.g. you can have all buses configured to send ``filtered`` raw CAN messages, but override one to send ``unfiltered``).

 .. _messages: